 4.1 Monitor Image quality: inspection and animation of imagery

-By generating animations of ABI, we can animate and inspect those loops or compare to other bands.
+By generating animations of ABI images, we can animate and inspect those loops or compare to other bands.
 Ideally, images could be toggled, faded, paneled or differenced.
+The toggling option is used to interactively go back and forth between overlaid images.
+This allows us to visually identify differences in images.

+The fading option is similar to the toggling option but with a smoother transition between images.
+The paneling option is an alternative way of displaying images side by side for visualization comparisons.
+The differencing option allows us to compute and display the difference between two images.

 The loops can also be compared to current GOES images.
 Such comparisons can be used to verify image quality and make sure that the output images do meet the expected quality.